4 Costly Financial Emergencies and How to Survive ThemPublished on July 16, 2021 by CreditFresh

 We Can Help You Establish a Financial Emergency Safety Net

 A line of credit may help you deal with unplanned expenses.
-It’s important to make sure you only use this product when you’re facing an unexpected expense that you don’t have the savings to cover.
+It’s important to make sure you only use this product when you’re facing an unexpected expense or financial hardship that you don’t have the savings to cover.